 Power Floats: When using the Elements of Harmony, even non-pegasus ponies float.

 The Power of Love: How Queen Chrysalis become stronger by feeding off Shining Armor's love of Cadance.
 Then she and her changelings get it by their own version of it.

-Power Of The Storm: Pegasi in general have this ability as they can physically manipulate clouds as if they were solid objects, i.e. they can stand on them, move them around and make them rain or (in the case of storm clouds) cast lightning by bucking them.
+Power Of The Storm: Pegasi in general have this ability, since they can physically manipulate clouds like solid objects, i.e. they can stand on them, move them around, and make them rain or (in the case of storm clouds) cast lightning by bucking them.

 Their backsides also seem to follow this: Applejack has been able to balance an entire bushel of apples on her hindquarters without a thought while walking, and many other ponies are seen carrying large items in a same fashion.
 Also see Prehensile Hair / Prehensile Tail below.

 There are four examples in "The Cutie Pox".
 First we have Zecora smacking down some plants into a bowl with three whips of her tail.
 Secondly, we have Apple Bloom with her twirling the "loop-de-hoop" with her tail.
 Third, Apple Bloom is actually lifting a barbell with her tail.
 Finally, we have Zecora pulling out the "seeds of truth" from her wares with her tail.